With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 AIR FORCE ACADEMY, Colo.
 (AP) — Jack Sears threw three touchdown passes and ran for another score whilst filling in for beginner Hank Bachmeier, Avery Williams scored in an 88-yard kickoff return and Boise State beat Air Force.

-CT Thomas hauled in 2 Sears’ TD passes, such as a 75-yarder to the game’s original play.
+CT Thomas hauled in 2 Sears’ TD passes, for example a 75-yarder to the game’s original play.
 The Broncos have won 11 directly Mountain West games.
 It is their longest run since joining the team in 2011.

-Boise State (2-0, 2-0) had been Bachmeier following the sophomore QB did not make the trip for an unspecified reason.
-Sears, a move from Southern California, created the most of his luck by completing 17 of all 20 to get 280 yards and no turnovers.
+Boise State (2-0, 2-0) had been Bachmeier following the sophomore QB did not make the trip to get an unspecified reason.
+Sears, a move from Southern California, produced the most of his luck by completing 17 of all 20 to get 280 yards and no turnovers.

 Air Force (1-2, 0-2) had a nine-game home winning series.